-When Arthur Conan Doyle wrote about the Lost World, he based his story on Roraima, one of Venezuela’s tallest Tepuy mountains.
+When Arthur Conan Doyle wrote about the Lost World, he based his story on Mount Roraima, one of Venezuela’s tallest Tepuy (or Tepui) mountains.
 Perched on the borders of Venezuela, Brazil and Guyana, the majestic flat-topped mountain rises from the horizon.
-The trek to Roraima was beautiful, difficult, hot, brutal, and in parts, downright terrifying!
+The trek to Roraima in Venezuela was beautiful, difficult, hot, brutal, and in parts, downright terrifying!

-After dinner, we settled down for the night; it was around 9pm, but we were to be up at sunrise and after the hike we were all ready for bed.
+I was excited to see the sunset, and although it wasn’t as spectacular as I’d hoped due to cloud cover, the setting was stunning with Mount Roraima in the background.
+After dinner, we settled down for the night; it was around 9pm, but we had to be up at sunrise and after the hike, we were all ready for bed.
 I didn’t sleep well at all; I hate sleeping bags, they are so restrictive.
 I like to roll over and stick my legs out when I sleep, not lie like a mummy all night.
 I eventually dozed off after what seemed like hours, but still felt ok in the morning so I must have got some sleep.
-The sunset wasn’t as spectacular as we’d hoped due to cloud cover, nonetheless, the setting was stunning.

-The Gran Sabana stretched out around us, and the tepuys filled the horizon.
+The Gran Sabana of Canaima National Park stretched out around us, and the tepuys filled the horizon.
+Venezuela is certainly beautiful.
 That day’s hike was also relatively short, a mere 4-5 hours estimated the guides, so I set off in the morning with high spirits, after a filling breakfast of fried bread, omelette and fruit.
 However, with the sun rising quickly in a cloud-less sky, and the terrain decidedly more uphill than the previous day, my pace slowed dramatically.
 Yesterday the terrain had been fairly flat, but today it was a near constant climb.
 Not steep, but constant.
 My legs, back and hips ached from carrying my backpack, including my sleeping bag, sleeping mat and personal belongings, and I felt the weight with every step.

 The walk was hard, and I felt like I would never reach camp.
 I usually kept sight of the guides or Javier ahead of me, but I was walking alone.
 I concentrated on the simple pleasures around me to distract me from my aching body.
 A single pink flower blooming in the middle of the dusty path.
 A butterfly stretching its wings in the sun.
 A lizard scurrying for cover in the long grass.
 And that view!
 Roraima loomed ahead of me, willing me on, yet taunting me, its base unreachable, its sheer cliff face impossible to climb!
 But reach it I did, finally arriving at base camp in the early afternoon.
 Some of the group had arrived hours earlier, sacrificing the morning swim in the river to arrive before the sun got too hot.
 I was glad to have taken my time though, and we had the rest of the afternoon to relax at the camp.

 It was a beautiful spot.
 A stream ran through the camp, and another providing a pool for bathing, and clean water for our bottles.
 The water was icy cold here, coming straight off the mountain which towered above us – not as pleasant as the swim earlier in the day, but just as refreshing!
 Clean and dry, we chatted at the camp as the porters set about making lunch and putting up our tents.
-The view was magnificent; on one side Roraima, its cliff face now revealing the way for tomorrow’s hike to the summit.
-One the other side, another tepuy mountain stood tall, overlooking the Sabana below us.
+The view was magnificent; on one side Mount Roraima, its cliff face now revealing the way for tomorrow’s hike to the summit.
+On the other side, another tepuy mountain stood tall, overlooking the Sabana and Canaima National Park below us.
 We could see how far we had walked, and as the sun set on the horizon, I stretched my tired legs.
-Excited but apprehensive about the following day.
+I was excited but apprehensive about the following day.

 I slept better that night, but woke feeling worse.
 I had set my alarm for 5.30am to see the sunrise but dozed until 6am.
 When I finally crawled out of bed, I realised that the sun had risen hidden behind the mountain, so I was glad I hadn’t missed anything!

-Another hour or so later I reached the final hurdle.
+Another hour or so later I reached the final hurdle Roraima was throwing at me.
 An almost sheer climb up a waterfall.
 Thankfully, without rain there was just a trickle of water so clambering on all fours wasn’t too difficult.
 I was still terrified of falling off though, scared that the weight of my pack would pull me backwards and I would topple back down the mountain.
 However, step by step the summit grew closer.
 After what seemed like a lifetime, I scaled the last rocky outcrop and breathed a sigh of relief.
 I had made it!

-The terrain on top of the mountain really was another world.
+The terrain on top of Roraima really was another world.
 I could see how Conan Doyle imagined there were dinosaurs here; it felt completely untouched.
-Now all we had to do was find our camp.
+Now, all we had to do was find our camp.
 On closer inspection, there was a path visible across the rocks; a slightly worn, paler path led the way.
-That didn’t stop one of our group from taking a wrong turn and getting lost for an hour!
-Around us the mist rolled in, it was still the middle of the day but we were in the clouds, and the wind was cold.
+That didn’t stop one of our group from taking a wrong turn and getting lost for an hour though!
+Around us the mist rolled in, it was still the middle of the day but we were in the clouds, and the wind was cold as it it blew across the surface of the tepui.
 Our tents were pitched on the rock face; some were sheltered by a rock face, that too was where the guides were preparing the food.
 My tent though was perched on a rocky precipice, over-looking the alien landscape.
 We bathed in a nearby pool, and explored around our site.
-At night, the temperature dropped, and on the hard rock floor I struggled to sleep.
+At night, the temperature dropped, and on the rock hard floor I struggled to sleep.

-Someone in another group had brought some balloons, so we practised our best ‘Up’ moments; the Disney film was also based on the top of Roraima.
-Watching the film again I could recognise the shapes of the mountains, but here still felt a million miles away from the Disney world.
+Someone in another group had brought some balloons, so we practised our best ‘Up’ moments; the Disney film was also based on the top of Roraima as well as Angel Falls.
+Watching the film again I could recognise the shapes of the mountains, but the real Roraima still felt a million miles away from the Disney world.

-We walked on to the crystal field; a magical place where crystals formed on the surface of the rock.
-There were strange flowers here too, only found here atop the mountain, the unique ecosystem creating endemic species that could have lived here undisturbed for millennia.
+We walked on to a crystal field; a magical place where crystals formed on the surface of the rock.
+There were strange flowers here too, only found here atop the mountain, the unique ecosystem creating endemic species that could have lived here undisturbed for millennia on top of Roraima.

 On the fourth day, we set off to descend the mountain.
+I left first, as the guides knew I would be the slowest, and they were right.
 If I thought the ascent was tough, descending the waterfall was terrifying.
 I’m not the steadiest on my feet, and the pack on my back felt imbalanced – I was worried I would fall & break a leg miles away from the nearest hospital.
 I finally made it to the bottom of the waterfall, and the stress and panic finally surfaced & I began to cry.
 I really don’t know how I manage to get myself so worked up, especially after I survived the worst part!
 But tiredness and fear beat me, and the floodgates opened.

-The rest of my group passed by (I had set off early, knowing I am the slowest to not fall too far behind) and asked what was wrong, and one of them, James, whipped up my backpack before I could protest.
+The rest of my group passed by and asked what was wrong, and one of them, James, whipped up my backpack before I could protest.
 “I’ll just take it to the bottom of this section” he told me, but when I got down it wasn’t there, nor at the next rest point.
-When I finally arrived at the camp, he had carried my bag half way down the mountain – with his too!
+When I finally arrived at the camp, he had carried my bag halfway down the mountain – with his too!
 I will forever be in his debt, the hero who rescued a blubbering mess on the mountain.
-He loves climbing mountains, and scaled Kilimanjaro later in the year.
+He loves climbing mountains and scaled Kilimanjaro later in the year.
 I doubt I’ll ever make that, but it made me realise yet again how not cut out I am for trekking and mountain climbing!
 I still keep doing it, although I’m not sure why.
 For the challenge?
 Doubtful.
 Just to say I’ve done it?
 Not really.
 For the views?
 Most likely!

 Please note: I loved my time in Venezuela, made possible by a Venezuelan friend of mine.
-However, this was last January, and the safety in Venezuela has deteriorated since then, especially in the capital, Caracas.
-This trip MAY be possible coming north from Brazil, however I do not recommend flying into Caracas.
+However, this was in January 2016, and the safety in Venezuela has deteriorated since then, especially in the capital, Caracas.
+This trip MAY be possible crossing the border from Brazil, but I do not recommend flying into Caracas.
 Before you travel get as much advice as you can from people there, join Couchsurfing groups to meet locals, and ask other travellers about their experiences.
 I want to share how magical Venezuela is, but at the same time I can’t recommend going there at the moment.
-I can only hope that the situation improves for the people of Venezuela soon, and this amazing country becomes a safer place for everyone.
+I can only hope that the situation improves for the people of Venezuela soon, and that this amazing country becomes a safer place for everyone.

 Like this post?
 Pin it to read later: